Specification:

 Phase 5: Squeezing everything into my new Mustang was getting tedious, so a rebuild was undertaken to make the scope more compact when being transported, and a bit stiffer in winds.

 I have decided that the current design no longer should be called a Dobsonian.
 It is so far from John Dobson’s original concept both mechanically and with the addition of tracking, GoTo and eFinder.
-Its an AltAz Scope!
+It's an AltAz Scope!